-Regulation of Private Organizations: Oppose burdensome regulation of private health care organizations that are not necessary to protect consumers and that increase administrative costs ultimately borne by patients and health plan members.
+Regulation of Private Organizations: Oppose burdensome regulation of private health care organizationsthatarenotnecessarytoprotectconsumers and that increase administrative costs ultimately borne by patients and health plan members.
 Monitor the state's efforts to implement changes required by federal law and oppose efforts that make those requirements more costly or burdensome on businesses.
 Oppose governmentally mandated price controls for private sector medical products, health care provider services, and health insurance, including interventions such as price setting.
-Oppose state imposition of restrictive licensing, regulations, or similar requirements that raise the cost of care.
-Oppose legislation or rulemaking that imposes burdensome bureaucratic regulations with no cost savings to employers, consumers or the state.
+Oppose the imposition of restrictive licensing, regulations, or similar requirements that raise the cost of care.
+Oppose legislation or rulemaking that imposes burdensome bureaucratic regulations with no cost savings to employers, consumers, or the state.